vitringr/vault/nodes/The C Programming Language.md

 **Straightforward**: C offers only straightforward, single-thread control flow: tests, loops, grouping, and subprograms, but not multiprogramming, parallel operations, synchronization, or coroutines.

 **Minimalism**: The minimalistic design of C is one of the things that makes it so good.
 A programmer can reasonably expect to know and understand and indeed regularly use the entire language.

+**Portable**: It is easy to write portable programs, as C is independent of any particular machine architecture.
+The programs can be run without change on a variety of different hardware.